kiliakis/tomography_ML/README.md

 In addition to these features, a separate model can be used to reconstruct the longitudinal phase-space.

+## Definitions

+Encoder: The model that extract beam features using the bunch profiles as input

+Decoder: The model that recontsructs the longitudinal phase-space using as input the bunch features.

+Tomoscope: The model that reconstructs the longitudinal phase-space using as input the bunch profiles.

 ## Presentations, posters, and papers
 Links

+## Project dependencies
+Packages required:
+* Tensorflow, keras
+* Numpy/ Scipy/ Pandas/ Matplotlib
+* prettytable
+* h5py
+* yaml
+* sklearn

+Optional:
+* Optuna: for hyperparam search optimization
+* visualkeras: Weight and model visualization
+* tensorboard: Training visualization

+Input data:
+TODO: Path to tomo_data

 ## 1. Synthetic data Generation
 The training data of the model are generated using the BLonD simulator.
 The mainfile used can be found in simulations directory.